Resources for Hard-of-Hearing and Deaf in the Workplace

 Scenario: You want to record a lecture you're attending so you have more time later to process it.
 You'd rather not use your personal phone and don't have a work phone.

 Standalone voice recorders such as the Plextalk Pocket DAISY Player PTP1 and Olympus VN-7200 Digital Voice Recorder may fit the bill.
-These voice recorders come in especially helpful for people who may have additional issues such as a seizure disorder.6
+These voice recorders are especially helpful for people with additional issues such as a seizure disorder.6

 Scenario: You'd like to be aware of environmental sounds such as the telephone ringing and the fire alarm going off.

 The Job Accommodation Network publishes an extensive list of alerting devices.
-Whether you work alone, operate the front desk at a hotel or do accounting in a back room, devices such as wireless door signalers, phone strobe flashers and carbon monoxide alerts have you covered.
+Whether you work alone or operate the front desk at a hotel, you can rely on devices such as wireless door signalers, phone strobe flashers, and carbon monoxide alerts.

 Lower-Tech Solutions